gbelot2003/challenge/readme.md

 - docker-compose up -d nginx
 - docker-compose exec workspace bash

+## Importat twitter
+the twitter api now needs Oath2 keys, it will be given if need, just set the values in .env

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).